4d/docs/docs/API/SessionClass.md

 #### Remote client session

-The `Session` object is available from:
+The `Session` object of remote client sessions is available from:

+- Project methods that have the [Execute on Server](../Project/code-overview.md#execute-on-server) attribute (they are executed in the "twinned" process of the client process),
--
+- Triggers
+- All server processes related to the user session.

 #### Stored procedures session

-The `Session` object is available from:
+All stored procedure processes share the same virtual session.
+The `Session` object of stored procedures is available from:

--
+- methods called with the [`Execute on server`](https://doc.4d.com/4dv20/help/command/en/page373.html) command,
+- `On Server Startup`, `On Server Shutdown`, `On Backup Startup`, `On Backup Shutdown`, and `On System event` database methods

 #### Example